yangli-learning/SparseTaxi/README.md

  **Jan 31, 2017: Some trajectories are missing from the repository. **

 Benchmark trajectories for Joint Map Matching for Large Scale GPS Trajectories by Y. Li, M. Kerber, L. Zhang and L. Guibas.
-In proceeding of ACM Sigspatial 2013 (GIS'13), 2013.
+In proceeding of ACM Sigspatial GIS 2013.

 Manual map matching is done using [trajectoryTracerDemo](https://github.com/yangli1-stanford/trajectoryTracerDemo)